benderham/the-wordpress-theme/README.md

 If for some reason configuring on the command line does not work, then configure using the WordPress GUI.

-### Run Bower Install

-	$ bower install

-### Run NPM Install
+### Run NPM Install (or why not try Yarn?)

 	$ npm install

-### Run Grunt
+### Run Gulp

-Run the default grunt task and start developing!
+Run the default gulp task and start developing!

-	$ grunt
+	$ gulp

-The `Gruntfile.js` is commented throughout, each module used is well documented.

 ## Important Notes
 ***
-Only the contents of `wordpress-project/ root` (except `bower_components/` and `node_modules/`) and `app/wordpress-theme-source/` are kept under version control.
+Only the contents of `wordpress-project/ root` (except `node_modules/`) and `app/wordpress-theme-source/` are kept under version control.
 This is so that WordPress and compiled files are not commited to the repository.

 If you wish to preview and test the production version of the site you should run the Build Grunt Process.

-	$ grunt build
+	$ gulp build:production

 ## Changelog
 ***
+**v2.0** - Migrated to Gulp instead of Grunt.

 **v1.1** - A few minor tweaks to README.md and removal of Bourbon Neat, in favour of using flexbox for layouts.

 **v1.0** - Nothing has changed yet!
 We are only just getting this party started!